-- Suggested Facilitator Question: - When would you perform a Depression screen?

-- What follow-up is recommended based on the total score? - What are recommended treatments? - What is the difference between postpartum depression and postpartum blues? - How often does postpartum depression occur? - Are there medications for depression that are safe to take during breastfeeding?
+- Suggested Facilitator Questions: - o When would you perform a depression screen? - What follow-up is recommended based on the total score? - What are recommended treatments? - Are there medications safe to take during breastfeeding? - What is the difference between postpartum "blues" and postpartum depression? - o How often does postpartum depression occur?